-Symptoms due to whiplash occur due to loss of normal S shape of the cervical spine (the bones of the neck) during an injury.
+Symptoms due to whiplash occur due to loss of normal ‘S’ shape of the cervical spine (the bones of the neck) during an injury.
 During this injury, the lower cervical vertebrae are pushed backward, while the upper cervical vertebrae are forced forward thereby causing pressure over the ligaments, muscles and tendons.

 Symptoms of Whiplash injury can be categorized into two groups.
-These include common symptoms due to whiplash injury and symptoms due to serious and long standing Whiplash associated disorder’.
+These include common symptoms due to whiplash injury and symptoms due to serious and long standing ‘Whiplash associated disorder’.

 - Stiffness in the neck and/or shoulder

 - Pain in the neck and/or shoulder

 Symptoms of Whiplash associated disorder:

 - Post-traumatic stress disorder

 Whiplash injury is diagnosed based on examination, clinical presentation and related investigations.
 Common tests done to confirm diagnosis include x-rays and CT scan spine.

 Other causes which can mimic the symptoms of a whiplash injury include:

 - Meningitis - Infection of the meninges or the tissue layers that cover the brain and cerebrospinal fluid is called meningitis.
 It presents with fever, neck stiffness, headache, sensitivity to light, rash all over the body, altered consciousness, seizures etc. It is commonly caused by viruses or bacteria.
 Less commonly, it is caused due to noninfectious reasons like tumors, drugs, sarcoidosis, autoimmune conditions etc. Lumbar puncture and cerebrospinal fluid assessment is done to confirm the diagnosis.

-- Spinal cord injury can happen due to penetrating injury, direct blow, trauma, infections and tumors.
+- Spinal cord injury - Spinal cord injury can happen due to penetrating injury, direct blow, trauma, infections and tumors.
 Presentation varies depending upon the level of injury.
 Symptoms can be related to the motor, sensory or autonomic nervous system.
 X-rays, and CT scan/MRI scan of the brain and spine are used to confirm diagnosis along with clinical examination.